WWF Conservation Leadership Award

 Alexa White, 2020

 Alexa (she/her) is a Ph.D. candidate in the Department of Ecology and Evolutionary Biology at the University of Michigan.
-An agroecologust and herpetologist, her dissertation research focuses on biophysical indicators of sustainable agriculture and international climate governance pertaining to the United Nations Sustainable Development Goal #2: To End Hunger.
-Alexa is the Co-Founder of the AYA Research Institure, an environmental justice non-profit.
+An agroecologist and herpetologist, her dissertation research focuses on biophysical indicators of sustainable agriculture and international climate governance pertaining to the United Nations Sustainable Development Goal #2: To End Hunger.
+Alexa is the Co-Founder of the AYA Research Institute, an environmental justice non-profit.
 She is also a Policy Entrepreneurship Fellow at the Federation of American Scientists and an Agent of Change in Environmental Justice fellow.

 Read more